keboola/connection-docs/storage/tables/data-types/index.md

   - The filtering option in the input mapping section is unavailable for tables with defined data types.
 If filtering is crucial for your workflow, consider using SQL, Python, or even no-code transformations to filter the data and create a new filtered table.

-### How to Create a Typed Table Based on a Non-typed Table
+### How to create a Typed table based on a Non-typed table

 For example, we have a non-typed table `non_typed_table` with the following definition:

 {: .image-popup}
 ![Non-typed table schema](/storage/tables/data-types/non-typed-table-schema.png)

-with sample data:
+and with following data:

 {: .image-popup}
 ![Sample data](/storage/tables/data-types/sample-data.png)

-To create typed table based on `non_typed_table` create new transformation, choose table input mapping `non_typed_table` and choose table output mapping `typed_table`.
+To create typed table based on `non_typed_table`, create new transformation, choose table input mapping `non_typed_table` (or you can rely on [read-only input mapping](https://help.keboola.com/transformations/#read-only-input-mapping)) and choose table output mapping `typed_table`.
 The output table must not exist, otherwise it will not become a typed table.

 {: .image-popup}
 ![Create transformation](/storage/tables/data-types/create-transformation.png)

-In a queries section add sql query transforming columns types:
+In a queries section, add SQL query transforming columns types.
+In this step, you should provide proper casting for your data.
+In the following example, you can see custom formatting of date.

 ```sql
 CREATE TABLE "typed_table" AS